 What luck!
 Boudicca was due to call at 17H00 on the 18th of October, and that is the day I actually get home early.
 Built as one of the Royal Viking Sisters (Royal Viking Sea, Star and Sky), she is the former Royal Viking Sky, her sister, Black Watch (RV Star) had called here earlier in April when I had photographed her, it also means I have now seen all three of the sisters, although only RV Sea in her original livery way back in 1986.
+(Update 19/05/2021.
+Sadly Boudicca has been beached at Aliaga for breaking up in May 2021)

 The weather was not pretty.
-A layer of clouds covered the late afternoon sun, and a freshish wind did not make things vcry comfortable if you were not wearing a jacket.
+A layer of clouds covered the late afternoon sun, and a freshish wind did not make things very comfortable if you were not wearing a jacket.
 The ship arrived around 16H30, and she looks like a ship, not some block of flats with a pointy end.
 Although she does have a very pointy end.

 Unfortunately, being somewhat of an oldie, she did need assistance, and the tug Lomax glued herself alongside for the whole trip down to City Terminal.